 Designer Maker User

-For the first time in its 27 year history, the Design Museum now hosts a permanent exhibition which explores the design experience through three interconnected roles; the designer, the maker, and the user.
+For the first time in its 27 year history, the Design Museum now hosts a permanent exhibition that explores the design experience through three interconnected roles; the designer, the maker, and the user.

-The collection features almost 1000 items of twentieth and twenty-first-century design, featuring various design disciplines ranging from architecture and engineering to digital, fashion and graphics.
-Included is a wall of 200 crowdsourced curios, which was the result of an online survey asking the public to suggest items which they felt were most innovative.
+The bold colourful collection features almost 1000 items of twentieth and twenty-first-century design, featuring various design disciplines ranging from architecture and engineering to digital, fashion and graphics.
+Included is a wall of 200 crowdsourced curios, which was the result of an online survey asking the public to suggest items that they felt were most innovative.

 A particularly interesting section included transportation related design including the iconic London Underground Map designed by Harry Beck in 1933, as well as the unified British road signage system devised and designed by Jock Kinneir and Margaret Calvert between 1957 to 1967.
 Prior to their groundbreaking work, councils across the UK would produce road signage based on their own set of rules using text rather than graphics to give direction and indication.